Hacker-King1/Hacker-Kashi-SMD/README.md

 ---

-# ✨ About SMD-MINI
+# ✨ About Hacker-Kashi-SMD
 **SMD-MINI** is a fast, lightweight and powerful **WhatsApp Bot** built using **Baileys**.
 It includes a plugin system, automation features, and a scalable bot architecture designed for speed and stability.

 ---

-# 👑 Team Bandaheali
+# 👑 Team Hacker Kashi¹⁰¹⁴

 <p align="center">